Michael Richard Cote: Priesthood

 Côté was ordained to the priesthood for the Diocese of Portland by Pope Paul VI on June 25, 1975, in St. Peter's Basilica in Rome.

-After returning to Maine, he served the next three years as parochial vicar at two parishes; Saints Athanasius and John in Rumford, Maine and Holy Rosary in Caribou, Maine.
-Côté entered the Catholic University of America School of Canon Law in Washington, D.C. in 1979, receiving his Licentiate of Canon Law in 1981.
+After Côté returned to Maine in 1975, the diocese assigned him as parochial vicar at Saints Athanasius and John Parish in Rumford, Maine and Holy Rosary Parish in Caribou, Maine.
+Côté went to Washington D.C. in 1979 to enter the School of Canon Law at the Catholic University of America He received his Licentiate of Canon Law from Catholic University in 1981.

-Following his return from Catholic University in 1981, Côté was appointed adjutant judicial vicar of the Diocesan Tribunal in Portland.
-From 1984-1987 he served as a member of the Diocesan Pastoral Council.
+Following his return to Maine from Catholic University in 1981, Bishop Edward O'Leary appointed Côté as adjutant judicial vicar of the diocesan tribunal.
+He became a member of the pastoral council in 1984, serving there for four years.

 In 1989, Côté returned to Washington to serve as secretary of the Nunciature of the Holy See.
 After five years with the nunciature, Côté was appointed pastor of Sacred Heart Parish in Auburn, Maine.
-In 1994, he became a member and then the chair of the Council of Priests for the diocese.
-That same year, Côté was named to the College of Consultors.
+In 1994, he became a member and then the chair of the council of priests for the diocese.
+That same year, Côté was named to the college of consultors.

 Auxiliary Bishop of Portland

-On May 9, 1995, Côté was appointed as auxiliary bishop of the Diocese of Portland and titular bishop of Cebarades by John Paul II.
+On May 9, 1995, Côté was appointed as auxiliary bishop of Portland and titular bishop of Cebarades by John Paul II.
 He received his episcopal consecration on July 27, 1995, at the Cathedral of the Immaculate Conception in Portland from Bishop Joseph Gerry, with Bishop Robert Mulvee and Cardinal Raymond Burke serving as co-consecrators.
-As an auxiliary bishop, Côté's primary ministry was to the parishes in Northern Maine.
+As an auxiliary bishop, Côté's primary ministry was to supervised the parishes in Northern Maine.